dotnet/AspNetCore.Docs/aspnet/security/data-protection/using-data-protection.rst

 Getting Started with the Data Protection APIs
 =============================================

-At its simplest protecting data is consists of the following steps:
+At its simplest protecting data consists of the following steps:

 #.
 Create a data protector from a data protection provider.
 #.
 Call the Protect method with the data you want to protect.